 Being a CRE lending specialist, Aareal is exposed to a rather volatile banking business through the cycle.
 We consider CRE lending highly cyclical and, therefore, a higher-risk sector exposure.
 The bank's position as a specialist CRE lender benefits its sector-specific risk management know-how, but at the same time, it naturally limits the potential for (earnings) diversification within the bank.

-Because CRE exposures can cause high losses in times of financial market stress, Aareal's high reliability on CRE-related earnings streams exposes it to unexpected shocks that are likely to hurt its income statement in an adverse scenario.
+Because CRE exposures can cause high losses in times of financial market stress, Aareal's high reliability on CRE-related earnings streams exposes it to unexpected shocks that are likely to hurt its income statement in an adverse scenario, with the activities in the banking and digital solutions and the Aareon segment only providing a yet limited, though over time increasing buffer.
 As a result, we classify Aareal as a monoline bank according to our approach for business diversification.